Together we can regenerate our communities, our landscapes, and our world.

 There are great online courses on regenerative design out there that have a start and end date.
 These are can be great experiences and can instigate life changing momentum in your life and work.

-We have built our program a bit different on purpose.
-This program is designed to be your advocate, coach, ecological trainer for life.
-Once you join the program, you will have lifetime access.
-Access not only to the vast programming already developed and available now, but to all future content, coaching, mentorship, and business opportunities as well.
-Not only that, but you will have lifetime access to coaching from experts, elders, and professionals all over the world.
+We created our program to be very flexible; it was designed to be your advocate, coach, and ecological trainer for life.
+Once you join the program, you have the option to remain in the community with access to the materials for a year and beyond.
+This gives you access not only to the vast programming already developed and available now, but to all future content, coaching, mentorship, and business opportunities we provide to students.
+Not only that, but you will have access to coaching from experts, elders, and professionals all over the world.

 Have a question?
 Click the chat box and ask your questions and we will get right back to you.

 Q: I’m on the edge.
 I feel like I have a pretty solid foundation in some of this material.
 How do I know I’ll gain anything from the ELM School?

 A: The ELM School is an ongoing professional development and training program.
 Every month more content both foundational and advanced is generated inside the school.
 Whatever you want to grow and learn more about, simply request inside the school and we will develop connect curated to your needs.